edbzn/blog/content/blog/managing-subscriptions-in-angular/index.md

 </ul>
 ```

-#### 👍🏼👍🏼👍🏼 Operator + Decorator (voodoo magic)
+#### 👍🏼👍🏼👍🏼 Third party garbage collector

-An other way to manage Subscriptions is to use a dedicated operator or decorator or both.
+An other way to manage Subscriptions is to use a dedicated library that do it for us.
 There are a bunch of libraries offering these kind of utils such as:

 - [Mindspace-io rxjs-utils](https://github.com/ThomasBurleson/mindspace-utils/blob/master/lib/utils/src/lib/rxjs/README.md)
 - [Wishtack Rx-Scavenger](https://github.com/wishtack/wishtack-steroids/tree/master/packages/rx-scavenger)